 - Make sure your weight stays on your hands and toes.

-- Engaging your core, focus on abdominal muscles and hold for 30 to 60 seconds, depending on your strength.
+- Engaging your core, focus on abdominal muscles, and hold for 30 to 60 seconds.

 2. Incline plank

-Like an incline push-up, the incline plank is also suitable for beginners because it requires less strength than the traditional plank.
+Like an incline push-up, the incline forearm plank is a great exercise for beginners because it requires less strength than the traditional plank.

 - Now lift your knees off the ground and kick your legs behind you to form a straight line from head to heel.

-The easiest plank workout on this planet is the kneeling plank, yet effective for beginners and females.
+The easiest plank on this planet is the kneeling plank, yet effective for beginners and females.

-It is the least effective but excellent way to start your core workout training.
+It is the least effective than toe planks but an excellent way to start your core workout training.

 - Sit on your knees and place your forearms on the mat slightly shorter than shoulder-width apart.
 Make sure your arms are placed directly below your shoulders and your feet behind you.